KaiserWerk/WPCustomRepository/README.md

 I developed a plugin exclusive to one client to be installed on nine different sites.
 Very soon I was tired of manually updating the plugin on such a number of sites.
 Hence I started developing a custom Wordpress repository.
 It's intentionally held quite simple.
 All you can do is log in/out and upload new plugin versions.
 Currently I'm developing more features.

+There is still a lot to do.
+That means that not everything will work 100%.

 ### Features

 * Automatic plugin updates (haha)